check-spelling/qemu/docs/specs/ppc-spapr-xive.rst

 - ``reg``

-  contains the base address and size of the thread interrupt managnement areas (TIMA), for the User level and for the Guest OS level.
+  contains the base address and size of the thread interrupt management areas (TIMA), for the User level and for the Guest OS level.
 Only the Guest OS level is taken into account today.

 - ``ibm,xive-eq-sizes``